 The town of Gull Lake takes great pride in preserving and sharing the unique history of the area as well as promoting locally made products.
 While anytime is great to visit, in particular their market days show off all the town and nearby region has to offer.

 1. It’s not every day you can explore an abandoned shoe repair shop.
 But you can in Gull Lake.
-More than 40 years ago, Wu Guy left the shop as it was and never came back.
+More than 40 years ago, Wong Guy left the shop as it was and never came back.
 It’s fascinating and eerie at the same time and perfect for those who appreciate Saskatchewan history or abandoned Saskatchewan buildings.
 The shoe shop is available to tour on Gull Lake’s market days or feel free to reach out to the town directly.

 2. Tripvia Tours offers GPS-guided historical walking tours.
 They take you through the history of several of the towns iconic prairie buildings.
 The walk is a kilometre long and takes about an hour to complete.